-Leyla McCalla is a New Orleans Haitian Creole singer-songwriter who is one of the great American voices.
+Leyla McCalla is a classically-trained New Orleans Haitian Creole singer-songwriter who is one of the great American voices.

-She is a bridge from the sweet Caribbean music of Haiti and New Orleans to Country Music of the United States.
-Yes Country Music of the United States has African roots.
-You’d think it was the exception that proved the rule that most American popular culture originated in the African Diaspora, but there is no exception.
+She is a bridge from the sweet Caribbean folk music of Haiti and New Orleans to to folk music of the United States.
+Yes folk music and even American country music have African Diaspora roots.
+You’d think country music would be the exception that proved the rule that most American popular culture originated in the African Diaspora, but there is no exception.
 The banjo is an African instrument.
+So in McCalla, you can see the branches and some of the roots.
+The music’s relationships are much clearer than if you just compared three different artists.

 Leyla McCalla in New York City